Paulinus26/Billing-Observability-System-Stripe-Event-Monitoring-Failure-Detection/README.md

 # Billing-Observability-System-Stripe-Event-Monitoring-Failure-Detection
 1. Overview

-In a SaaS environment, billing failures directly affect revenue and customer access.
-This project focuses on building a system that provides visibility into payment events and supports structured investigation of billing issues.

-The Billing Observability System captures real-time events from Stripe and stores them in Supabase for analysis.
-It also delivers real-time alerts via Slack to support faster response.

-Using SQL queries, the system enables support engineers to detect failed payments, trace customer billing activity, and identify root causes.

-This project simulates a real-world SaaS support environment by combining event ingestion, alerting, and data-driven investigation workflows.
+In a modern SaaS environment, billing is the heartbeat of the business.
+When payments fail, it’s not just a technical error—it’s a disruption in service and a direct loss of revenue.
+This Billing Observability System was engineered to provide real-time visibility into the subscription lifecycle.

+By capturing asynchronous events from Stripe and centralizing them into a queryable database while simultaneously alerting the team via Slack, this system transforms raw payment data into actionable intelligence.
+It allows support engineers to detect failures instantly, investigate root causes via SQL, and mitigate revenue leakage before it impacts the customer experience.

 2. System Architecture

-The system follows an event-driven architecture designed to capture and operationalize billing events.

-Flow
+The architecture is built on an event-driven model, ensuring that every state change in a customer's subscription is recorded and processed.

+The Operational Flow:
-Stripe → Webhook (Node.js) → Supabase → SQL Analysis
+Stripe (Event Source) → Webhook (Node.js Handler) → Supabase & Slack → SQL Analysis
-                     ↓
-                   Slack (Alerts)

-Component Breakdown
-Stripe
-Generates billing events such as successful payments and failures.
-Node.js Webhook
-Receives incoming events, extracts relevant billing data, stores them in the database, and triggers alerts.
-Supabase
-Stores structured billing events for querying and investigation.
-Slack
+Stripe: Acts as the primary source of truth for all financial transactions.

+Node.js Webhook: A lightweight middleware that ingests real-time POST requests, extracts metadata, and routes them to storage and communication channels.

-Provides real-time alerts for failed payments, enabling faster support response.
+Slack Integration: Provides immediate, human-readable alerts for incident response.

+Supabase (PostgreSQL): A relational database that stores high-fidelity logs for long-term audit.

 3. Technology Stack
-Stripe — billing event source
+Stripe API: Managed billing infrastructure and event generation.

-Supabase — database and analysis
-Node.js (Express) — webhook handler
-Slack Webhooks — alerting layer
+Node.js & Express: Environment for handling concurrent webhook requests.

+Slack Webhook API: Instant notification layer for support teams.

+Supabase/PostgreSQL: Scalable relational storage for event querying.

-Stripe CLI — local event forwarding
+Stripe CLI: Developer tooling for local event tunneling.

 4. System Design

-The system is built around event-driven ingestion.

-Billing systems operate asynchronously.
-Payment outcomes such as failures, retries, or successful charges occur independently of user actions.
-This system captures those events in real time and persists them for analysis.

-Each event is stored with:

-event type
-customer identifier
-status
-error message
-timestamp

-This structure allows reconstruction of billing timelines and supports detailed investigation.

-Alerting Layer

-In addition to storing events, the system sends real-time notifications to Slack when critical billing failures occur.

-This enables:

-Immediate visibility into failed payments
-Faster support response
-Reduced dependency on manual log inspection
+This system utilizes Webhook-based Ingestion to handle the asynchronous nature of SaaS payments.
+Unlike a synchronous API call, billing events (like a card decline) happen outside the user's immediate session.

+Our design ensures Multi-Channel Delivery:

+Immediate Action: Slack alerts for the Support team to handle urgent customer outreach.

+Historical Record: Database entries for the Engineering and Finance teams to track trends.

 5. Implementation
-Phase 1 — Setup
+Phase 1 — Infrastructure Setup
+The foundation requires a synchronized environment between the payment processor and the database.

-Created a Stripe account in Test Mode
+Stripe Configuration: Initialized in Test Mode to simulate transactions.

-Retrieved API keys (publishable and secret)
-Created a Supabase project
-Defined the billing_events table
+Database Schema: Created the billing_events table to capture context including error messages and status.

+Figure 1: Database Schema Initialization

+SQL
 CREATE TABLE billing_events (
   id uuid DEFAULT gen_random_uuid() PRIMARY KEY, event_type text,